alemar11/ios-watchos-tvos-macos-resources/README.md

 *UIAlertViewControllers, PopUps, PopOvers and ToolTips*

 ####🔹 *Obj-C*
+* [ATAppUpdater](https://github.com/apptality/ATAppUpdater) - Checks if there is a newer version of your app in the AppStore and alerts the user to update.
 * [AFMInfoBanner](https://github.com/ask-fm/AFMInfoBanner) - Easy to use auto-hiding notice bar below Navigation Bar.
 * [AMPopTip](https://github.com/andreamazz/AMPopTip)
 * [BTBalloon](https://github.com/brightec/BTBalloon)